-- in a mono satellite context:
+- in a mono satellite context :

-- the events detection in Orekit library.
+- the events detection.

-- the "coded event" and "phenomenon" notions, added in the basis library, that extend Orekit's event detection mechanism.
+- the "coded event" and "phenomenon" notions that extend event detection mechanism.

 - in a multi satellite context :

-- the events detection in Patrius library.
+- the events detection.

 - the "coded event" and "phenomenon" notions, copied from the mono satellite mechanism, that extend Patrius's event detection mechanism for multi satellite propagation.